BaghoulStein/astro-tree/src/pages/en/introduction.md

 ## Getting Started

-Head towards section 1 ( Syntax ) and read the document.
+Head towards section 1 ( Data Types ) and read the document.
 Afterwards, head down towards the projects page, complete the mandatory missions and submit it.